music-encoding/guidelines/_guidelines-v3/07-analysis/02-analysisSpecificAttrs/04-analysisScaleDegrees.md

 amount
 of chromatic alteration is not indicated.

-{% include plainExample.html example="examples/analysis/analysis-sample174.xml" valid="false" version=page.version %}
+{% include mei example="analysis/analysis-sample174.xml" valid="false" %}